How to Register as a Supplier

 A generic term for non-physical property rights such as patents, trademarks, design, confidential information, copyrights, and know how.

-A tender received after the specified closing date.
+A tender received after the specified closing date and time.

 Local Government Online Limited.
 A company servicing the New Zealand Local Government sector.
 They distribute participating local government tenders via their centralised e-tendering portal www.lgtenders.co.nz – powered by illion TenderLink.com.